 - Three credit hours – a research and academic writing course that emphasizes academic argument, information retrieval, analysis and documentation.
 A minimum grade of C is required.

-UNIV 200 Inquiry and the Craft of Argument 3 Option for Honors College only HONR 200 Rhetoric 3 Option for clinical radiation sciences program only (two courses) CLRS 390 Research Methods in the Radiation Sciences 2 CLRS 398 Introduction to Research 1
+Course Title Hours UNIV 200 Inquiry and the Craft of Argument 3 Option for Honors College only HONR 200 Rhetoric 3 Option for clinical radiation sciences program only (two courses) CLRS 390 Research Methods in the Radiologic Sciences 2 CLRS 398 Introduction to Research 1

 - Three credit hours – a humanities/fine arts course from the following approved list:

-AFAM 111 Play course video for Introduction to Africana Studies Introduction to Africana Studies 3 ENGL 215 Textual Analysis 3 HIST 201 The Art of Historical Detection: ____ 3 HUMS 250 Reading Film 3 MASC/INTL 151 Global Communications 3 PHIL 201 Critical Thinking About Moral Problems 3 PHIL 250 Thinking About Thinking 3 RELS 108 Human Spirituality 3 UNIV 213 Play course video for The Truth About Lying The Truth About Lying 3 UNIV 217 Finding Your Voice in Contemporary Society 3 UNIV 299 What's the Big Idea?
+Course Title Hours AFAM 111 Play course video for Introduction to Africana Studies Introduction to Africana Studies 3 ENGL 215 Reading Literature 3 ENGL 250 Reading Film 3 HIST 201 The Art of Historical Detection: ____ 3 MASC/INTL 151 Global Communications 3 PHIL 201 Critical Thinking About Moral Problems 3 PHIL 250 Thinking About Thinking 3 RELS 108 Human Spirituality 3 UNIV 213 Play course video for The Truth About Lying The Truth About Lying 3 UNIV 217 Finding Your Voice in Contemporary Society 3 UNIV 299 What's the Big Idea?
 3 WRLD/INTL 203 Cultural Texts and Contexts: ____ 3 WRLD 230 Introduction to World Cinema 3 Option for Honors College only PHIL 230 Reason, Science and the Self 3

 - Three to four credit hours – a social/behavioral sciences course from the following approved list: